MicrochipTech/iot_solutions_for_access_control/README.md

 - [Amazon Echo](https://www.amazon.fr/nouvel-echo-4e-generation-avec-son-premium-hub-connecte-et-alexa-anthracite/dp/B085FXHR38)
 - [Philips Hue bulb](https://www.amazon.fr/Philips-connect%C3%A9e-Equivalent-Compatible-Bluetooth/dp/B099P3CP1K)
-- A power strip with 4/5 plugs
+- A protected power strip with 4/5 plugs
+- A Wi-Fi network provided by an Access-Point or a Router
+- A Smartphone with Microchip Bluetooth Data App installed
+- A display with HDMI input
+- WD40 lubricant should be consider to smooth the mechanic of the demo

-### Mechanical Setup <a name="step3b"></a>
+### Mechanical Setup <a name="step4b"></a>

 #### Door structure

 The structure of the door is composed of four plexiglass pieces.
 Brackets, screws and nuts are also required.
+You will also need a screw driver and a drill.

 - The bottom piece